codelion7/affiliatewp-allow-own-referrals-1/readme.txt

 OR you can just install it with WordPress by going to Plugins &rarr; Add New &rarr; and type this plugin's name.

 == Changelog ==

+= 1.1 =

+* New: Automatically detect logged-in affiliates when making purchases

 = 1.0.1 =